Interactive Brokers (IBKR)

 AI Analysis | Feedback

-Mr. Galik joined Interactive Brokers in 1990 as a software developer, recruited by Thomas Peterffy.
-In 1991, he helped launch the company's German operations and managed the derivatives trading desk on Frankfurt's first electronic exchange.
-Upon returning to the United States in 1992, he contributed to building Interactive Brokers' automated market-making systems and later focused on developing the firm's electronic brokerage segment.
-He was appointed President in 2014 and assumed the role of Chief Executive Officer in October 2019.
-Mr. Galik holds an M.S. in Electrical Engineering from Technical University of Budapest.
-He has also served as Vice President of Timber Hill LLC, a subsidiary of IBG LLC, and as a director at the Boston Options Exchange.
+Mr. Galik joined Interactive Brokers in 1990 as a software developer, recruited by founder Thomas Peterffy.
+He helped launch the company's German operations in Frankfurt in 1991, running the derivatives trading desk on the first electronic exchange there.
+Upon returning to the U.S. in 1992, he contributed to building Interactive Brokers' automated market-making systems and later focused on developing the firm's electronic brokerage segment.
+He was appointed President in 2014 and became Chief Executive Officer in 2019.

 Mr. Nemser became Vice Chairman in November 2006, having served as a director and/or officer for various Interactive Brokers affiliates since 1988.
-He currently serves as an Independent Advisor to the law firm Dechert LLP, where he was Special Counsel from 2005 to 2018.
-Prior to this, he was a Partner at the law firms Swidler Berlin Shereff Friedman (1995-2004) and Cadwalader, Wickersham & Taft (before 1995).
-Mr. Nemser specializes in commercial counseling and litigation, with a focus on securities and commodities law.
+He is an Independent Advisor to the law firm Dechert LLP, where he previously served as Special Counsel.
+His earlier career includes being a Partner at law firms Swidler Berlin Shereff Friedman and Cadwalader, Wickersham & Taft, specializing in commercial counseling and litigation with an emphasis on securities and commodities law.

 AI Analysis | Feedback